serioushare/FaVS/README.md

 * Reference to FaVS.dll from your project
 * Import Namespace FontAwesome
-* Write some code that calls FontAwesome.Installer.Install() on the first time startup of your application to deploy the FontAwesome font to the font library.
+* Write some code that calls FontAwesome.FaInstaller.Install() on the first time startup of your application to deploy the FontAwesome font to the font library.

 # The Enumeration